PlasticStudio/ModuleManager/README.md

 ### Create a module instance
 1. Within the *Module Manager* admin, create a new `Module` object.
 The *type* dropdown will show the list of available module types.
-2. Assign your new `Module` object to one of the positions you configured in `config.yml`.
+2. Assign your new `Module` object to one of the positions you configured in `config.yml` and set a page reference.
+3. Alternatively, add the module directly to the page in the Modules tab.

 ### Build a custom module type
 1. Create a new DataObject file `app/src/Modules/MyModule.php`: